dinahmaccodes/my-cairo-projects/README.md

 scarb-cairo-run
 ```

-NB: ('scarb-cairo-run' might soon be deprecated so using scarb-execute will be the next command to use as replacement)
+NB: (`scarb-cairo-run` might soon be deprecated so using `scarb-execute` will be the next command to use as replacement)
 When using cd <folder_name> [only work on one at a time]

 Resources used: